 Informatics transforms and renews

 The main Summit on October 9 and 10 explored challenges and opportunities that Informatics transformation and renewal brings to all areas of science, technology and society.
 Prominent speakers from academia, industry and the European Commission provided their perspectives and fueled panel discussions on lively debated topics like Machine Learning, Computational Creativity, Molecular Programming, Quantum Computing, Human-Computer Partnerships, Robots and Autonomous Systems, Open Science Cloud, Digital Education, Ethics of Robotics and AI and its societal impact.
 Sharing their expert views and insights at ECSS 2018 were Luca Cardelli, Mark Coeckelbergh, Per Delsing, Georgi Dimitrov, Amy Loutfi, Wendy Mackay, John Shawe-Taylor, May Britt Thorseth, Klaus Tochtermann and Hannu Toivonen.
-Slides of most talks are available on the ECSS 2018 program web-page
+Slides of most talks are available on the ECSS 2018 program web-page.

 A special attention at ECSS 2018 was given to the Informatics education – a topic of a panel discussion of leading Informatics educators, computer scientists and European Commission leaders.
 Panelists - Gianfranco Basti, Michael E.Caspersen, Georgi Dimitrov and Hilde G. Corneliussen - discussed different perspectives of the ‘Informatics for all’ initiative (Informatics for humanistic departments, women participation in Informatics research) and the near-term future of Informatics education in Europe.